The Sustainable Manufacturing Finland program started at the beginning of 2020 and ended at the end of 2023.

 Accelerating productivity growth requires active efforts from companies.
 In the long term, the program aims help to create a more positive atmosphere and favorable conditions for the growth of production activities in Finland.

-The program is targeted to manufacturing ecosystems.
-Although the program covers manufacturing industries widely, emphasis is placed on machine tool industries, (opto) electronics and photonics, and companies in the industrial digital transformation industry.
+The program was targeted to manufacturing ecosystems.
+Although the program covered manufacturing industries widely, emphasis was placed on machine tool industries, (opto) electronics and photonics, and companies in the industrial digital transformation industry.

-Companies and research organizations of all sizes are invited to participate the program.
-We are looking for collaboration that provides industry with new solutions to increase efficiency, productivity and environmental friendliness.
+Companies and research organizations of all sizes were invited to participate the program.
+We were looking for collaboration that provides industry with new solutions to increase efficiency, productivity and environmental friendliness.

-The program helps companies in finding partners and building networks.
-In addition, the program provides funding for R&D&I activities, and offers help in improving the project plan before submitting the funding application.
-For collaborative projects, the consortium can apply for Co-innovation Funding.
-For individual companies’ projects, e.g. by TEMPO Funding would be an option.
+The program helped companies in finding partners and building networks.
+In addition, the program provided funding for R&D&I activities, and offered help in improving the project plan before submitting the funding application.

 More information: Business Finland funding services

-Different EU project funding instruments offer a multiplicity of funding opportunities ranging from scientific to rather close to market actions, for example
+EU funding instruments offer numerous opportunities to Finnish manufacturing companies, ranging from scientific to rather close to market actions.

-The program helps companies to find partners and build networks, to enable sharing of ideas for accelerating innovations as well as building new value chains.
-The current target countries of the program are Germany, France, Poland, Japan and Turkey, and there will be more target countries as the program goes on.
-Sustainable Manufacturing program organizes company delegation visits and activities to groups of companies in each of the target countries.
+The program helped companies to find partners and build networks, to enable sharing of ideas for accelerating innovations as well as building new value chains.
+The target countries of the program were Germany, France, Poland, Japan and Turkey.
+Sustainable Manufacturing program organized company delegation visits and activities to groups of companies in each of the target countries.
 To find out more, please contact the Head of Program Toni Mattila.

 German Machine and Equipment business sector is leading in Europe with its EUR 229 bn. value.
 Germany has a high export rate with relatively low rate of digitalization.
 Current trends in manufacturing industry are supply-chain diversification, automation and electrification.